-During the seminar, students develop their own "idea worth spreading" which will be presented in a TED-style talk (or video).
-Students are expected to work in teams of two.
+During the seminar, students develop their own "idea worth spreading" which will be presented in a TED-style talk.
+Students are expected to work in teams of three.
 Students can apply as teams.
 We will try to respect students' wishes when assigning teams.
 (There is no guarantee we can respect your wishes, but we will do our best.
-Students can of course also apply individually; we will assign teams in the end.)
+Students can of course also apply individually.)
 We provide a list of possible topics for the seminar.
 Each topic may be assigned no more than twice.
 Students may also suggest their own ideas and topics of interest and use the suggested topics as a source of inspiration.
 Assignment of topics and binding teams will take place in the first two weeks of the seminar.